complexembedding/complex_word_embedding/README.md

 Instructions for running the experiment:
-1. Execute data_crawler.bash to download data, and put them in the folder /data
+1. Specify the parameters in config/config.ini
-2. Run main.py
+2. Execute run.sh